|Últimos 5 Años||-||-||-||-||-||-||-||-||-||-||-|

 |Últimos 15 Juegos||56||7||15||0||5||3||9||0||.268||.305||.339|

 |Últimos 7 Juegos|

 |Año||Equipo||LG||VB||HIP||Pro. de vel. del lanzamiento||Pro. de distancia (pies)||Pro. de vel. generada (mph)||Pro. del ángulo del lanzamiento (deg)||Pro. de altura (pies)|

-Pirates shortstop Jordy Mercer, a DraftKings Daily Pick, is primed to be a terrific performer against the Rockies on Tuesday.
+Pirates shortstop Jordy Mercer, a DraftKings Daily Pick, is primed to capitalize on a favorable matchup Monday against the Marlins.

 |23 de agosto de 2015||Pittsburgh Pirates activan a SS Jordy Mercer de la 15-día lista de deshabilitado.|